Sierra Leone Creole people: History

 In 1787, the British helped 400 freed slaves, primarily African Americans freed during the American Revolutionary War who had been evacuated to London, and Afro-Caribbeans and Africans from London, to relocate to Sierra Leone to settle in what they called the "Province of Freedom."
 Some of these early settlers had been freed earlier and worked as servants in London.
 Most of the first group died due to disease and warfare with indigenous peoples.
 About 64 survived to establish the second Granville Town following the failed first attempt at colonization between 1787 and 1789.

 In 1792, 1200 Nova Scotian Settlers from Nova Scotia settled and established the Colony of Sierra Leone and the settlement of Freetown; these were African Americans and their descendants.
 Many of the adults had left Patriot owners and fought for the British in the Revolutionary War.
 The Crown had offered slaves freedom who left rebel masters, and thousands joined the British lines.
 The British resettled 3,000 of the African Americans in Nova Scotia, where many found the climate harsh and struggled with discrimination from white Nova Scotians.
 More than 1,200 volunteered to settle and establish the new colony of Freetown, which was established by British abolitionists under the Sierra Leone Company.

 In 1800, the British government also transported 550 Jamaican maroons to Sierra Leone and subsequent waves of African American and Afro-Caribbean immigrants would settle in Sierra Leone throughout the nineteenth and early twentieth centuries.

 After Britain and the United States abolished the international African slave trade beginning in 1808, they patrolled off the continent to intercept illegal shipping.
 The British resettled Liberated Africans from slave ships at Freetown.
-The Liberated Africans included people from the Yoruba, Igbo, Efik, Fante, and other ethnicities of West Africa.
+The Liberated Africans belonged to West African ethnicities heavily affected by the slave trade, such as the Yoruba, Igbo, Bakongo, and Akan, among others.

 Some members of indigenous Sierra Leone ethnicities, were also among the Liberated Africans resettled at Freetown; they also assimilated into Creole culture.
 Others came to the settlement voluntarily, seeing opportunities in Creole culture in the society.